DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 ```

 ### Auth0 + LDAP using our REST API
-If you cannot or don't want to use the *lock* library, you can log-in using our [RESTful API for database, passwordless and LDAP users](https://auth0.com/docs/auth-api#!#post--oauth-ro).
+If you cannot or don't want to use the *lock* library, you can log in using our [RESTful API for database, passwordless and LDAP users](https://auth0.com/docs/auth-api#!#post--oauth-ro).

 ```
 curl -H 'Content-Type: application/json' -X POST -d '{ "client_id":"FyFnhDX2kSqtpMZ6pGe6QpQuJmD7s4dj", "username":"test", "password":"test" }' https://speyrott.auth0.com/oauth/ro
 ```

 ## Conclusion
-LDAP was designed as a lightweight protocol to access directory contents.
-As it evolved through the years it gained important features such as authentication and transport security.
+LDAP was designed as a lightweight protocol that can access directory contents.
+As it evolved over the years, it gained important features, such as authentication and transport security.
 As a well defined means to get user information, it has found its way to small and big deployments.
 Its simplicity and openness have kept LDAP relevant through the years.
 Nowadays, single sign on systems can also work using LDAP.
 Fortunately, integrating LDAP to existing or new projects is easy.
 In our next post, we will focus on Active Directory specifics using the [PrincipalContext API](https://msdn.microsoft.com/en-us/library/system.directoryservices.accountmanagement.principalcontext.aspx).
 Stay tuned!